 4. Keep what works and worked well

-Not everything you did before the pandemic was perfect or is still fit for purpose.
-But much of what, and how, you achieved is still very important.
-If your team works or worked remotely, reflect on what kept people engaged and what efficiencies you achieved.
+Not everything you did before the pandemic was perfect or but some of it is still fit for purpose.
+If your team works or worked remotely, reflect on what you did differently and any efficiencies you achieved.
 Work with your team to find the best blend of “before” and “during” phase activities to create the right “beyond” plan.
 If your team is hybriding, ensure time is set at least once a week for the team to meet safely and discuss any issues they wish to raise and those that can grow performance.

-5. Be very clear to them that you care
+5. Be clear to them that you care

-The pandemic has surfaced a greater sense of global humanity.
-We see this through the growth in movements that are driving social change and also in the rising level of challenge to populism.
 Your employees may have different personal priorities now, from those prior to the pandemic.
-Their experiences during, and continued navigation through, this pandemic has created anxiety and altered expectations.
+Their experiences during, and continued navigation through, the pandemic has created anxiety and altered expectations.
 Bridge these new needs with the needs of your business, through a clear focus on employee wellbeing, transparency in all matters and alignment with all public health directives.